nguyenvinhlinh/nguyenvinhlinh.github.io/_posts/2025-08-18-Discord-setup-script.md

 comments: true
 ---

-I am tired downloading Discord `discord.tar.gz` and setup manually.
+I am tired downloading Discord `discord.tar.gz` and setup manually when it has new version!
 This post is all about doing it automatically!

 {% highlight sh %}
 #!/bin/zsh